 Feel free to suggest new links/articles/videos, etc. to add or inform me about ones that are broken, no longer accurate, etc.

-- Medieval Myths Bingo, by Jo Hedwig Teeuwisse
+- Medieval Myths Bingo

 - Did medieval people share their homes with cattle?